Created | Updated Feb 25, 2010

 - Catholic Net

-- The Catholic Encyclopaedia - This was written in 1918; while not including any of the more recent developments in the Church, it is still an incredible resource of information.
+- The Catholic Encyclopedia - This was written in 1918; while not including any of the more recent developments in the Church, it is still an incredible resource of information.

-Also worshipped by millions, Madonna once reigned supreme as the undisputed high priestess of pop.
+Also worshipped by millions, Madonna reigns supreme as the undisputed high priestess of pop.